noties/Adapt/README.md

 }
 ```

-**NB!** A list of `Item`s supplied to `AdaptViewGroup` must have unique ids for the same type (cannot
+**NB!** A list of `Item`s supplied to `AdaptViewGroup` must have unique ids for the same
-have multiple items of the same type with the same ids). `Item.NO_ID` can be used, but this would
+type (multiple items of the same typ cannot have duplicate ids). `Item.NO_ID` can be used, but this would
 result in `Item`'s view being created each time anew.
-So if possible consider having unique ids even
+So, if possible, consider having unique ids even
 for supplementary items.

 Note that `TransitionChangeHandler` allows to run transition animations of items change almost effortlessly.